srk/QuantVec/QuantVec-tools/README.md

 * xyzalign - syntax 'xyzalign input.xyz aligned.xyz N1 N2 N3'.
 Given a molecular structure file 'input.xyz', produce a reoriented version 'aligned.xyz' preserving all internal bond lengths, angles etc. where atom number N1 has been placed at the origin of the coordinates system (0.0, 0.0, 0.0), atom number N2 is placed on the positive x-axis, and atom number N3 lies in the x-y plane.
 N1,N2,N3 are integers, the first atom being atom 1.
-As this program can be used on /multi-step/ .xyz input files, it can be used to help clarify or better demonstrate intramolecular motions, with judicious choices of N1, N2 and N3.
+As this program can be used on *multi-step* .xyz input files, it can be used to help clarify or better demonstrate intramolecular motions, with judicious choices of N1, N2 and N3 , e.g. when wishing to emphasize the motion of a molecule *around* a bond between atoms N1 and N2.
+In such cases, every 'frame' of the input files is aligned according to N1, N2, N3.